Just Read, Florida!

 Commissioner Pam Stewart and Just Read, Florida!
-Executive Director, Wendy Stevens, thank First Lady Ann Scott for her continued support of literacy in our state.
-During the 2014 Celebrate Literacy Week, Florida! week, First Lady Scott made multiple school visits, shared words of encouragement to students, presented at awards ceremonies and kick-off events, all to bring attention to this important skill - literacy.
+Executive Director Wendy Stevens thank First Lady Ann Scott for her continued support of literacy in our state.
+During the 2014 Celebrate Literacy Week, Florida!, First Lady Scott visited multiple schools, shared words of encouragement to students, and presented at awards ceremonies and kick-off events, all to bring attention to this important skill - literacy.

 Executive Director Wendy Stevens celebrates Read Across America with students in Jackson County at Frank M. Golson Elementary during their "Seussical Celebration!"

 Florida Students Surpass 2014 Reading Goal- Students read more than three million more minutes than anticipated -

 Tallahassee, Fla., January 30, 2014 - Schools across the state are celebrating student reading success.
 Students and teachers committed to reading more than 33 million minutes combined on January 13 as part of the 6th annual Celebrate Literacy Week, Florida!'s Million Minute Marathon.
 With a final total of reading more than 35 million minutes, students shattered the 2013 record of nearly 30.1 million minutes - a number allowing them to surpass the original goal for this year.

 "This achievement proves students and teachers in Florida can get excited about literacy," said Florida First Lady Ann Scott.
 "I hope teachers and parents use this momentum to instill a lifelong love of reading in children across the Sunshine State."